hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Hydrogen 40%, Oxygen 30%, Helium 30%

 **General:**  Ehana is a desert planet that harnesses the power of solar energy, using advanced technology to optimize their resources effectively.
 Once part of the Rescueland Empire, Ehana has made history by becoming the first planet to willingly leave the empire, under the belief that they are self-sufficient enough to thrive independently.
-High Lord Tacer leads with a vision of autonomy and sustainability.
+High Lord Tacer leads with a vision of autonomy and sustainability, convinced that the Rescueland empire would collapse and they would be dragged down with it.

 ### Heloa (R)